 http://www.mentalhealthfirstaid.org/cs/take-a-course/

-National Alliance on Mental Illness (NAMI) offers a Peer-to-Peer course as well as other courses at a variety of locations across North Carolina.
-On their webpage click on the link, “Your Local NAMI,” to find what trainings they offer in your county: http://naminc.org
+National Alliance on Mental Illness (NAMI) offers a Peer-to-Peer course and other courses at various locations across North Carolina.
+On their webpage, click on the link “Your Local NAMI” to find what training they offer in your county: http://naminc.org

-North Carolina Interventions (NCI) is a “standardized training program to prevent the use of restraints and seclusion, created and supported by DMH/DD/SAS and used in various DMH/DD/SAS community agencies and state facilities.”
+North Carolina Interventions (NCI) is a “standardized training program to prevent the use of restraints and seclusion, created and supported by DMH/DD/SUS and used in various DMH/DD/SUS community agencies and state facilities.”
 To find a trainer near you: http://www.ncdmh.net/nci-public/

 Wellness Recovery Action Planning (WRAP) is offered through the Copeland Center: http://copelandcenter.com/